thebillionairepastor/credit-card-App/README.md

-# Frontend Mentor - Interactive card details form solution
+# ALX Cohort6 Final Project - Interactive card details form solution

-This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Interactive card details form challenge on
 ## Table of contents

 - [Overview](#overview)